Repulsive interatomic potentials calculated at three levels of theory: Effect of potentials on ion penetration depth profiles

 These observations indicate that the range distributions under channeling conditions may be particularly sensitive to the low-energy part of the potential.
 To test this hypothesis, we made hybrid potentials for H-Si where we swapped the low-energy and high-energy parts of the DMol and MP2 potentials above and below 100 eV.
 Results for this test are illustrated in \cref{fig:hsiranges_hybridpot}, showing that the shape of the range distribution is indeed dominated by the low-energy part of the potential.
 This is likely due to the low-energy part affecting the dechanneling of the ion once it has slowed down sufficiently; note that the differences between potentials become significant only near the end of their range.

 To get more insight on whether atomic size affects the sensitivity of the range calculation on the interatomic potential, we simulated ions in the whole studied range $1 \leq Z \leq 92$ implanted in the same [110] channeling direction of Si for which a clear sensitivity was observed in the case of H. This comparison was done for mean ranges obtained with the DMol and NLH potentials.
 Since the latter potential is a fit to the DMol data above 30 eV, they agree within $\sim$ 2\% at high energies (see \cref{sec:systematic}).
 However, the NLH and DMol potentials are quite different at low energy since the NLH potential is repulsive at all internuclear distances $r$, while the DMol potential has an attractive part at distances close to the chemical equilibrium.
 Data in the inset of \cref{fig:hsiranges} shows that there are sometimes large differences in the mean ranges for small atomic numbers $Z \lesssim$ 10.
 For larger atomic numbers, the difference is at most $\sim$ 2\%, which may be explained by the higher interaction energies of heavier ions.
 Hence, the results indicate that small atoms of low-atomic number may be sensitive to the choice of attractive potential, when implanted in wide channels such as the [110] channel in Si.
-Comparisons of different low-energy interaction parts using the data provided in the Supplementary Information can be used to test whether a particular channeling condition is indeed sensitive to low-energy interactions.
+Comparisons of different low-energy interaction parts using the data provided in the Supplementary Information \cite{Supplemental} can be used to test whether a particular channeling condition is indeed sensitive to low-energy interactions.

 However, we note that using a pair potential with the attractive part of a diatomic system may also be misleading because at the low, near-equilibrium energies below 100 eV, the interatomic interactions are many-body in character.
-In other words, the attractive part of the potential in a solid depends on how many neighbours an atom has in a particular configuration \cite{Abe85,Alb01b}, and hence will be different from that of the diatomic molecule.
-The question on how to join repulsive potentials with equilibrium attractive ones is discussed in \cref{sec:highe_equilibrium}.
+In other words, the attractive part of the potential in a solid depends on how many neighbours an atom has in a particular configuration \cite{Abe85,Alb01b}, and hence will be different from that of the diatomic molecule. {\red To account for such effects, one can use a many-body analytical or machine-learned potential that also accounts for chemical effects \cite{Ter88,Bre00,Alb01b,Beh16,Byg19b}.
+We present an approach by which one can join equilibrium potentials to the currently developed repulsive ones without any fitting parameters in Appendix A. }

 Taken together, these results show that the common assumption, mentioned in the introduction, that radiation effects can be described as a sequence of binary interatomic collisions governed by a repulsive potential may not be valid under all channeling conditions.